openfheorg/openfhe-development/docs/index.rst

 Important Notes
 ---------------

-Note as of version 1.11, the following features have been moved to their own repositories in the OpenFHE group.
+Note as of version 1.11, the following features have been moved to their own repositories in the PALISADE group.

 * `Digital Signature <https://gitlab.com/palisade/palisade-signature/>`_
 * `Identity-Based Encryption <https://gitlab.com/palisade/palisade-abe/>`_
 * `Ciphertext-Policy Attribute-Based Encryption <https://gitlab.com/palisade/palisade-abe/>`_

 All the research prototypes for Key-Policy Attributed-Based Encryption and Program Obfuscation have been moved to `Palisade-Trapdoor <https://gitlab.com/palisade/palisade-trapdoor/>`_